rndmorris/Salis-Arcana/docs/thaumcraft_configuration.md

 Requires `crucibleScalingAspectDecay`.

-The maximum percentage of the crucible's total aspect count that will be removed per second, when the crucible is at or above the decay's start plus range.
+The maximum percentage of the crucible's total aspect count that will be removed per second, when the crucible is at or above the decay's maximum range.

 The default maximum rate of 4.2% is vanilla Thaumcraft's maximum decay rate with its flat decay at 100 total aspects.